ml-explore/mlx/docs/src/usage/lazy_evaluation.rst

 .. warning::

-  Using arrays for control-flow will cause an evaluation.
+  Using scalar arrays for control-flow will cause an evaluation.

 Here is an example: